havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.3.0
+The current version is 1.3.2

+- 1.3.2

+  - Fixed issue with high resolution monitors (#10)
+  - Input and join layers ordered as in the layers panel (#11)

+- 1.3.1

+  - Fixed a coordinate system issue (#6)

 - 1.3.0